Doc-Scripter/Golden-Rules-To-One-Shot-Projects-with-AI/README.md

 # Golden Rules To One-Shot Projects with AI
-This guide outlines the critical considerations and steps for AI agents to ensure high accuracy, effective debugging, seamless integration, and overall project success.
-The goal is to empower the AI with a deep understanding of the consequences and necessary actions for top-tier performance, minimizing the need for subsequent correction prompts.
+This guide empowers AI agents to achieve high accuracy, effective debugging, and seamless integration, ensuring project success with minimal correction prompts.
-## Getting this started
+## Getting started
-- There are different methods to setup rules for ai to follow in a project ,please check the one suited for your coiding AI :
+- There are different methods to setup rules for AI agents to follow in a project , use the one suited for your coding AI :
 ### Qodo
 Go to the projects settings and click preferences then add the rules
 ### Github Copilot
-- create a .github folder
+- enter this in the terminal .
 ```bash
 mkdir .github
 cd .github